Make GitHub Actions faster

-Slow GitHub Actions usually comes down to a few things: the runner isn't powerful enough for the work, jobs wait in a queue before they start, or the workflow repeats work it could cache, skip, or parallelize.
-Which one dominates depends on the pipeline.
-This guide covers both levers (faster runner hardware and workflow optimization) and how to tell which one you're hitting.
+Making GitHub Actions faster comes down to a few things: the runner has to be powerful enough for the work, jobs have to start without waiting in a queue, and the workflow should not repeat work it could cache, skip, or parallelize.
+Which one matters most depends on the pipeline.
+The two levers are faster runner hardware and workflow optimization, and which one you're hitting decides which to reach for.

 To make GitHub Actions faster, combine faster Ubuntu runners with workflow optimization: cache dependencies, use shallow checkout, split independent jobs, shard long tests, scope work to affected projects, add safe path filters, reduce queue time, and remove dead steps.
 Measure where the time goes first, then fix the stage that dominates.